diegoengelhard/NodeJS-User-Register-API-Jest-Testing/README.md

-# API de Registro de Usuarios
+# Register Users API + Jest Testing

 ## Description
 This is a register user API with field validations, email verifiaction, password validation, with JWT and Jest Testing.